isomerpages/nlb-learning/_sustainability/Adults & Seniors/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b> Nature Makes You Happy</b><br>
 Nature has a positive impact on our feelings.
-As a testament to nature’s power, this video highlights that watching documentaries on nature can confer also benefits!<br><br>
+As a testament to nature’s power, this video highlights that watching documentaries on nature can confer benefits!<br><br>
 <small>Source: Nature Makes You Happy.(2017, Mar 8).
 BBC Earth.
 Retrieved 2021, Sept 15. </small></p>
   </div>
 </div>